Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: The RSOS model of surface growth

 which is the desired equality.

 \end{proof}

 \begin{proof}[Proof of Prop. \ref{prop:rsosminchar}] We will show that

-where we view the right hand side as a surface growth model with local update rule given as in Eq. \eqref{eq:wmin_surfaceupdate}.
-As in the previous proof, it suffices to restrict to inputs which are updates, that is, we prove the equality holds for any $(t,x)$ an update $\bu.$ For this, we proceed by induction on the lattice depth $D_0$ of an update.\\
+Notice that both the left and right hand side are surface growth models.
+In particular, $W_{\min}(t,x)$ has local update rule given in Eq. \eqref{eq:wmin_surfaceupdate}.
+It suffices to show that both surface growth models have the same initial condition, and the same update rule.
+Then they must agree at all space-time points, which can be made formal by an induction on the lattice depth of an update.

-Pretend there are updates over each location $x \in \bb{Z}^d$ at time $0$, which have depth zero.
-This will be the base case for the induction.
-Note that this does not change path weights, according to our definition.
-Checking the equality of the surfaces for depth zero updates is just to say that the two initial conditions agree and should be $H(x).$ This was verified in the previous lemma.

-Consider now the general case; suppose by induction that the equality $\RSOS(\bu') = W_{\min}(\bu')$ holds for any update $\bu'$ of depth $d$ or less.
-Now consider an update $\bu$ of depth $d+1.$ We have two cases.